 Our work is motivated by the Europeana Food and Drink (EFD) project, which aims at categorizing food and drink-related concepts (FD), in order to digitalize, facilitate search and semantically enrich Cultural Heritage (CH) items pertaining to the 'food and drink' theme.
-Even though driven by the application to FD, our approach is easily generalizable to any domain that is encyclopedic in nature.
-For example, we can apply the approach for categorizing 'Arts', 'Sports', 'History' etc.
+For this purpose a maximally generic Food and Drink gazetteer needed to be created.